gonfva/gonfva.github.io/content/en/blog/2023-09-23-x-3-as-non-linear.md

 **y=W·x+b**

 where x is the input data (like a table) and y the output data.
 W and b are a group of parameters that are initially random and through "learning" (wink, wink, Machine Learning) they are modified a little bit every time until the output they produce is similar to the output we expect from them to produce.
-This modification happens

 With this process we're doing a linear transformation (change of dimensions, rotation, translation).